DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ a big deal to overcome this aversion.
 But you can see that many startups made\
     \ it, so it's possible when you provide enough value.
 Open source is actually\
     \ another workaround to get around this.
 To use an open source tool in the early\
-    \ days, you don't have to sell data.
+    \ days, you don't have to send data.
 It makes it so much easier to try the tool,\
     \ as compared to sending the data somewhere in the cloud."
   sec: 3334
   time: '55:34'